city_hall

 The Boston Public School system is one of the largest daily food providers in the city.
 It has a tremendous opportunity to ensure the food provided to students is healthy, locally sourced, and reflects equity and justice along the entire food supply chain.

-In 2022, the Center for Good Food Purchasing (CGFP) analyzed data on BPS food purchases from the 2019-2020 school year as the first step in implementation of Boston's Good Food Purchasing Standards Ordinance.
-This baseline assessment was finalized and shared publicly in 2023.
-The baseline guides planning for future purchases that qualify as good food.
+In 2022, the Center for Good Food Purchasing (The Center) analyzed Boston Public Schools’ food purchases from the 2019–2020 school year as a first step in implementing the city’s Good Food Purchasing Standards Ordinance.
+The baseline report was finalized and published in 2023, followed by a second assessment of purchasing in the 2023-2024 school year.

 Baseline Assessment: Documents